-A definition of the categories of each rating as at November 30, 2016 from each rating agency's website is outlined in Appendix II to this Annual Information Form.
+A definition of the categories of each rating as at December 1, 2017 from each rating agency's website is outlined in Appendix II to this Annual Information Form.
 Further information may be obtained from the applicable rating agency.
-Fitch and S&P have a stable outlook on BMO's long-term credit ratings, while Moody's and DBRS have a negative outlook on the ratings of BMO and other Canadian banks pending further details on the Canadian federal government's approach to implementing a bail-in regime for Canada's domestic systemically important banks.
-On December 11, 2015, S&P revised the outlook to stable from negative on systemically important Canadian banks, including BMO.
-The change reflected S&P's view that the implementation timetable for the proposed Canadian bail-in framework could be substantially longer (2018 or later) than previously assumed.
+Fitch and S&P have a stable outlook on BMO's long-term credit ratings, while Moody's and DBRS have a negative outlook on the ratings of BMO pending further details on the Canadian federal government's approach to implement a bail-in regime for Canada's domestic systemically important banks.
+On May 10, 2017, Moody's revised its Macro Profile for Canada to Strong + from Very Strong-, resulting in a downgrade of Moody's ratings of six Canadian banks, including BMO.
+The macro profile change reflects Moody's expectation of a more challenging operating environment for banks in Canada that would lead to a deterioration in the banks' asset quality and increase their sensitivity to external shocks.
+The Baseline Credit Assessment, long-term debt and deposit ratings and Counterparty Risk Assessment assigned to BMO by Moody's were each downgraded by one notch.

 The credit ratings that external rating agencies assign to some of our securities are important in the raising of both capital and funding to support our business operations.
 Maintaining strong credit ratings allows the Bank to access the capital markets at competitive pricing levels.
-Should our credit ratings experience a material downgrade, our cost of funds would likely increase significantly and our access to funding and capital through capital markets could be reduced.
-A material downgrade of our ratings could have other consequences, including those set out in Note 8 of the 2016 Financial Statements.
+Should our credit ratings experience a downgrade, our cost of funds would likely increase and our access to funding and capital through capital markets could be reduced.
+A material downgrade of our ratings could also have other consequences, including those set out in Note 8 of the 2017 Financial Statements.